-We can’t go out with friends for rounds of chilled beers or happy hours loaded with sweating pitchers of margaritas right now, which is a bummer -- because drinking with friends is a lot more fun than drinking alone.
+We can’t go out with friends for rounds of chilled beers or happy hours loaded with sweating pitchers of margaritas right now, which is a bummer—because drinking with friends is a lot more fun than drinking alone.
 Shuffleboard games over cold cocktails are temporarily gone, and we’re not even allowed to meet up for kickbacks where King’s Cup and Beer Pong reign supreme.
 A year into this pandemic, and it's safe to say that it very seriously sucks to continue isolating.
 I miss getting drunk at an arcade bar over games of rickety pinball.

 That being said, with the help of technology and Zoom calls, some drinking games can still be played virtually with a chatroom of pixelated and familiar faces.
 If you’re craving human connection alongside a generously poured drink, then you’ve come to the right place.
-Here are 10 drinking games you can play virtually with friends at your next Zoom birthday party, or over iMessage.
-Just make sure you don’t invite that one friend that keeps freezing.
+Here are ten drinking games you can play virtually with friends at your next Zoom birthday party, or over iMessage.
+Let's just hope your internet connection is still holding up one year later.